MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-data-model-preview.md

 ### New Model Query

 Use the New Model Query dialog to create a new model query.
-You can put anything here you'd put into a normal `dx` command
+You can put anything here you'd put into a normal `dx` command.

 For example, specify `Debugger.Sessions` to examine the debugger sessions objects.